seed-rs/seed-rs.org/crate/guides/structure.md

 ## Initializing
-To start your app, call the `seed::App::build` method, which takes the following parameters:
+To start your app, call the `App::builder` method, which takes the following parameters:

 - An `init` function which accepts an initial routing, initial orders, and outputs an [Init struct](https://docs.rs/seed/0.4.1/seed/struct.Init.html) (imported in the prelude),